 Usually the trader will owe money to several people so your claim is just one of many.
 There are rules for the priority to be given to the various debts owed in the case of the business going into liquidation or receivership.
 Generally, you will be low in the order of priority.

 You will need to make a claim in writing to the appointed administrator or liquidator (if applicable) providing proof of your voucher.
 However, it is unlikely that your voucher will be honoured.
-If a new owner takes over, they are under no obligation to honour your voucher.
+If a new owner takes over, they do not have to honour your voucher.

-For this reason, it is advisable to buy gift vouchers using a credit or debit card, as you may be able to avail of chargeback through your bank or credit card provider – see ‘Where can I get more help?’ below.
+For this reason, you should buy gift vouchers using a credit or debit card, as you may be able to use chargeback through your bank or credit card provider – see ‘Where can I get more help?’ below.

 The Competition and Consumer Protection Commission (CCPC) has more information on companies going out of business.